jacobp100/react-isomophic-demo/README.md

 This comprises of a client, server, and a quick API for demonstrational purposes.

-You'll need to have the API running for this project, which can be done with `node api` (see note).

-To build the client and the server, it's `gulp`.
-Gulp will put the client files in `/dist`, and the server files in `/build` (since dist is a public folder and we don't want to expose the server).
+To build the client, server, and api, run `gulp`.
+Gulp will put the client files in `/dist`, and the server and api files in `/build` (since dist is a public folder and we don't want to expose the server or api).

-When the server is built, in can be run with `node build/server`.
+When the server and api are built, they can be run with `node build/server` and `node build/api`, respectively.

-Try running this project with and without JavaScript---in Safari, this can be toggled in the *Developer* menu
+When the server is running, you can head to `localhost:8080` in your browser.
+Try running this project with and without JavaScript---in Safari, this can be toggled in the

-Note: For the moment, the api only runs natively in node >= 6.
-If you need to run in an older version, `npm install -g babel-cli` and then run `babel-node` api instead.
+*Developer* menu!